fasterthanlime/scala-readability/docs/cliff-notes.md

 of some patterns, to detect their usage in the code and thus use these patters as criterions (similar to the way Buse used punctuation)

+### for vs foreach

+Trying to detect the difference between for and foreach will be tricky, the compiler apparently converts for loops into foreach calls before we reach the typer phase.

+Somedays I think constructing a lexer would be easier...

 [buse]: http://arrestedcomputing.com/readability/ "Buse's work"